marko-js/marko/docs/faq.md

 ## Why is state so important for Marko Widgets?

 The concept of stateful widgets was introduced into Marko Widgets after evaluating some the great ideas introduced with [React](https://facebook.github.io/react/).
 By making widgets stateful and tracking changes to state, the Marko Widgets runtime can minimize updates to the DOM.
-Both Marko Widgets and React want to help developers avoid having to write code that manually updates the DOM.
-Marko Widgets, however, provides support for updating the DOM for specific state changes when required.
+Both Marko Widgets and React want to allow developers to create more easily maintainable applications by promoting rerendering over writing code that manually manipulates the DOM.
+Marko Widgets still allows developers to manually update the DOM if performance is a concern, but that should not be the norm.

-A stateful widget's view will only be updated if any of its state properties has been changed.
-In addition, when rerendering a tree of Marko Widgets, only the specific widgets that need to be updated will be updated and the other widgets will continue to be used.
-While re-rendering a widget with nested widgets, if Marko Widgets encounters a previously rendered widget in the DOM with the same ID then the previous widget will be reused to avoid rerendering and entire subtree of widgets.
+A stateful widget's view will only be updated if any of its state properties have been changed.
+In addition, when rerendering a tree of widgets, only the specific widgets that need to be updated will be updated and the other widgets will continue to be used.
+While rerendering a widget with nested widgets, if Marko Widgets encounters a previously rendered widget in the DOM with the same ID then the previous widget will be reused to avoid rerendering and entire subtree of widgets.
+Marko Widgets also has the concept of container components that accept external nested content.
+If the state of the container component changes, only the outer "shell" will be rerendered and not the nested content.

 For performance reasons, only a shallow compare is done when checking if the value of a state property has changed.
 This means that complex objects that exist in the state should be treated as immutable or, alternatively, Marko Widgets needs to be told when a state property has changed using `setStateDirty(name)`.
 Both supported solutions are compared below: